RudakovskyS/CW-6s-backend/README.md

 This is a backend application for my course project It's made with Nest.js

-to run the application on adress `https://localhost:3000` use `npm run start:dev` to find the endpoints documentation adress [Swagger Documentation](https://localhost:3000/api#/api)
+to run the application on adress `https://localhost:3000` use `npm run start:dev`.
+To find the endpoints documentation adress `https://localhost:3000/api`

 Here is the [frontend](https://github.com/RudakovskyS/CW-6s-frontend).